Knowledge management and business growth

 Build a knowledge-sharing culture

 You should try to build a culture in which knowledge is valued and shared across your business.
 Consider the best ways of sharing new ideas and information with your staff.
-You may already have regular meetings when you can brief employees and ask them to share ideas and best practice.
+For example, conduct regular meetings to brief employees and share ideas and best practices.

 Consider holding innovation workshops or brainstorming sessions where you give staff the freedom and encouragement to think of ways in which the business could improve.

-You may decide to appoint a senior manager as a knowledge champion to ensure that knowledge is managed and channelled properly in your business.
+You may also decide to appoint a senior manager as a knowledge champion to ensure that knowledge is managed and channelled properly in your business.

 Protect and exploit your knowledge

-As part of your knowledge management, you should also make sure that you protect any intellectual property (IP) that your business owns.
+As part of your knowledge management, you should also make sure that you protect any intellectual property that your business owns.

 Protecting and exploiting your knowledge will be more effective if you develop efficient systems for storing and retrieving information.
 Your files - whether stored digitally or on paper - contain knowledge that you can use to improve your business.
 Different technologies are available to help you manage information and knowledge in your organisation.
 Find tips to help you choose the right IT system for your business.

 Keep knowledge confidential